mozachiu/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-1.In the `IK_server.py`, import the numpy to improve performance of calculate.
+1.In the `IK_server.py`, implement the code with `numpy` to improve performance of calculate.

 2.Import the scipy.linalg, use the function `linalg.lu_factor` to compute pivoted LU decomposition of R0_3 .Compute R3_6 use the function `linalg.lu_solve` with the result and R0_6 as the parameter.